-Rental income receivable under operating leases is recognised in profit or loss in equal instalments over the periods covered by the lease term, except where an alternative basis is more representative of the pattern of benefits to be derived from the use of the leased asset.
-Lease incentives granted are recognised in profit or loss as an integral part of the aggregate net lease payments receivable.
+Rental income from operating leases is recognised in profit or loss on a straight-line basis over the term of the lease.
+Lease incentives granted are recognised as an integral part of the total rental income, over the term of the lease.
 Variable lease payments that do not depend on an index or a rate are recognised as income in the accounting period in which they are earned.